Prepare OSGeoLive for Spatial Ecology courses

 Troubleshooting screen size/resolution of your OSGeoLive Virtual Machine

 If the screen is very small try to enlarge clicking “”View -> Auto-resize Guest Display”, and if the enlargement is not working properly try to reboot.
-If you still have issues after the reboot, there are mainly two options:

 Re-install the Virtual Box guest edition